matejkaf/Doc/Java_3/01_SchnelleSchritte/SchnelleSchritte_ue01.md

 title: Einstieg in Java
 subtitle: Übungen
 description: Einfache Aufgaben zum Umstieg von C nach Java.
 Alle Elemente static public.
-tags: [assignment,java,3BHELS]
+tags: [assignment,java]
 ---

 #### **Übung (FizzBuzz):**

 Write a program that prints numbers from 1 to 100.
 But for multiples of three print `Fizz` instead of the number and for the multiples of five print `Buzz`.
-For numbers which are multiples of both three and five print `FizzBuzz`.
+For numbers which are multiples of both three and five print `FizzBuzz` (and neither `Fizz` nor `Buzz`).

 ---